 You've been diligent about saving and investing throughout your career, and you feel confident your portfolio will produce enough lifetime income to fund a rewarding retirement.

-What is a protected accumulation strategy?
+What is a secured income strategy?

-1. Overreacting to short-term market events.
-Some of the emotional tendencies that define us as human beings tend to hamper our ability as long‐term investors.
-We can be optimistic even when it's unwarranted, and we may overreact to news, exhibit loss aversion, experience regret, and copy the behavior of others in times of stress.
+1. Overreacting to short-term market events.Typically, emotional investing spurred by sensationalized news may make timing the market challenging.
+Particularly in volatile markets, these tendencies may make long‐ term investment discipline and investment success even more difficult to achieve.
+That’s because the emotional tendencies that define us as human beings tend to hamper our ability as long‐term investors.
+We can be optimistic when it's unwarranted, exhibit loss aversion, experience regret, and copy the behavior of others in times of stress.

 Owning a deferred variable annuity with a GLWB enables you to transfer some of the key risks faced in retirement to the insurance company that issues the annuity.
 Among the potential benefits:

 - Upside growth potential.
 While you’re protecting your income needs against downside market risk, you may still benefit if the market goes up.
 Most GLWB products allow for potential increases in their guaranteed income in a rising market.
-These increases are also protected against future market declines.
+Any such increases are also protected against future market declines.
 Once your income experiences an increase, it cannot be reduced because of any subsequent poor market performance.